ISSN 2674-8053 | Receive article updates on Telegram: https://t.me/mapamundiorg

 And the ship goes… return to the bipolar world?

 After eight years of negotiations, and by video conference due to the COVID-19 pandemic, thirteen countries in Asia and two in Oceania signed, in day 15 this month of november, the “Comprehensive Regional Economic Partnership” / RCEP.
 For it they pledged to leverage free trade relations in the Asia-Pacific region.
 The document, that brought together the ten member countries of the Association of Southeast Asian Nations / ASEAN- Indonesia, Malaysia, Philippines, Brunei, Cambodia, Singapore, Laos, Myanmar, Thailand and Vietnam - and the five Free Trade Area partners (ALC) Association - China, Japan, Australia, New Zealand and South Korea - provides for the reduction of tariffs and the opening of trade in services throughout the block.
-The India, who participated in the negotiations, decided not to join this stage for the ...
+The India, who participated in the negotiations, decided not to join this stage due to the consequences..

 Cloister Memorial